NFT-com/indexer/jobs/API.md

 	ChainURL      string // Chain URL to connect to.
 	ChainType     string // Web3 compatible, Flow, etc...
 	InterfaceType string // Interface type/id to filter for.
-	Block         string // Block to parse.
+	BlockNumber   string // Block to parse.
 	Address       string // Address of the contract to parse.
 	EventType     string // Event type to parse.
 }